kitsudaiki/libKitsunemimiCommon/README.md

 ### Data Buffer

 The data-buffer is only a struct with some external functions for easier byte-buffer-handling.
 The internal byte-array is a alligned memory with a size of a multiple of the defined block-size.
 This is necessary for direct read- and write-operations to the storage.
 Beside this, the struct contains the current size of the buffer in number of bytes and number of allocated blocks.
-It is possible to use the `data` as mormal byte-array for read and write operations or use the `addData` and `getBlock` for access.
+It is possible to use the `data` as mormal byte-array for read and write operations or use the `addData_DataBuffer` and `getBlock_DataBuffer` for access.
 The `addData` allocates automatically the required number of block, if the buffer is not big enough.

 ```cpp
 #include <libKitsunemimiCommon/buffer/data_buffer.h>